Baseball

 The area that became the city of Puebla was uninhabited in pre-Columbian times.
 It wasn't wilderness, though.
 It was used for "flower wars" which is a very pretty name for something that was actually really grisly.
 Remember, a lot of nations in pre-Columbian Mesoamerica believed that the gods wanted human sacrifice in order to...well, I'm not entirely certain why the gods were supposed to want human sacrifice, but basically every time something bad happened all the priests announced that the gods were pissed and they needed some humans to sacrifice, stat.
 Whereas Christians who want something to happen will pray, pre-Columbian Mesoamericans would sacrifice each other.
 (Ponder that the next time you're praying for your sister's surgery to turn out all right.)
 So whatever it was the priests prayed for, the gods wanted human sacrifice.
 I'm guessing it was usually rain.
 People were always praying for rain in those days.

-Anyway, the Aztec capital of Tenochtitlan and a few nearby cities that the Tenochtitlanians hated (seriously) signed this treaty that said they'd hold some "wars" in this valley, except they weren't really "wars" because the point wasn't to kill each other.
+Anyway, the Aztec capital of Tenochtitlan and a few nearby cities that the Tenochtitlanians hated signed this treaty that said they'd hold some "wars" in this valley, except they weren't really "wars" because the point wasn't to kill each other.
 The point was to capture each other so that the captured people could be killed later.
 It's not just that the gods wanted people to die, they wanted people to die in a particular way, and dying on the battlefield wasn't it.
+No, the proper way to die was to have a priest rip your still-beating heart out.
 So they tried to capture each other, and those who were captured were then sacrificed.
 Considering the process for being sacrificed, I think if I was a flower warrior who was about to get captured I'd just go for broke and if I died in battle, I died in battle.
 After all, if I'm dead, I no longer give a shit about the rain.
 Let the fuckers die of thirst.
 Serves 'em right if you ask me.
 But the real flower warriors were apparently a bit more reverent about such things than I would be.
 They actually let themselves be captured, and subsequently sacrificed.

 The Flower Wars lasted, incidentally, for roughly fifty or sixty years.
 Pre-Columbian Mesoamerican gods, you see, were perpetually pissed off.
 The Flower Wars basically ended when the Spanish showed up.
 Apparently there's nothing to appease a perpetually pissed off god like having better-armed adherents of another god show up.
 If you ever find yourself in the position of being a perpetually pissed off god, you'd do well to keep that in mind.